Taking your business above and beyond

 Other parts of the event include panels on resources for local, provincial and federal organizations, and speeches from local business coach Cindy Piva and comedian Tim Nutt.

-In between panels and speeches will be networking and tradeshow breaks to connect with like minded entrepreneurs in the area and learn more about growing your business.
+In between panels and speeches will be networking and trade show breaks to connect with like minded entrepreneurs in the area and learn more about growing your business.

 The event is hosted by Venture Kamloops, Business Development Bank of Canada, Community Futures, Kamloops Chamber of Commerce and Kamloops Innovation.